Bumshakalaka/krAIna/README.md

 ```

 **Note**:
-This part is always added, regardless of whether the `contexts` key exists in `config.yaml`.
+This part is always added, regardless of the `contexts` key exists in `config.yaml`.
 This part is not added when the `config.yaml` file does not exist.

 ```